iterative/dvc.org/content/docs/command-reference/diff.md

 - `--show-md` - print the list of files and directories with their status in the Markdown table format.

-- `--hide-missing` - do not print information about missing files.
-By default, when comparing the current workspace to a Git commit, `dvc diff` includes a list of dvc-tracked files which are missing in both the workspace and local cache.
-This option can be used to suppress this information and only print files and directories which have been expliclity added, modified or deleted in the workspace.
+- `--hide-missing` - do not list data missing from both workspace and cache (`not in cache`).
+Only list files and directories which have been expliclity added, modified, or deleted.
 This option does nothing when comparing two Git commits.

 - `-h`, `--help` - prints the usage/help message, and exit.